These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 Finally, we could find even more sets of words proving the contrastiveness of the remaining phonemes in Spanish, starting with words like /oho/, /ojo/, /otʃo/ and /oso/.

 If you took my course on basic syntax, you're familiar with the linguistic function of the symbol * (asterisk).
-It marks a word or phrase that native speakers would judge as incorrect/unacceptable.
+It marks a word or phrase considered negative evidence.
 Consider the two word lists below.
 Pay attention to the differences between each pair of words, then answer the questions in the practice exercises below.

 |Consonant allophones #1|